jliottard/music-list-player/README.md

 ### How to configure

 Use the `configuration.toml` file to specify where is your playlist file(s), where to store audio files and other settings.
 Use the provided `configuration.toml` file as a reference and feel free to modify it on your local repository.
+But do not remove fields from the `[global-settings]` part, they are mandatory for the global application settings.

 The playlist file must be a list of the songs to play, with one song name per line.